chiccoder/chiccoder.github.io/README.md

 # chiccoder.github.io

-My simple portfolio website.
-Can be found at http://lgimbel.com/
+My portfolio website, created with html and css.
+Can be found at http://chiccoder.github.io/